-The adult degree completion program school year has two six-month terms: late August-February and March-mid-August.
+The adult degree completion program school year has three terms of fall, spring, and summer.

 Degrees offered

 The Bachelor of Arts is the primary degree awarded by Goshen College.
 The program that leads to this degree includes Goshen Core requirements, a major, and electives that can also be used for a second major, one or more minors or to complete professional programs in elementary or secondary education and social work.